Room 1

 Bridgetown

-Apart from having a huge selection of shops and street markets, this UNESCO World Heritage Site offers you to explore the mesmerizing historic sites.
-For example, the National Heroes Square, Parliament buildings, formerly Trafalgar Square - home to Lord Nelson’s statue, and much more.
-End your day while enjoying refreshing rum punch by Bridgetown harbour at sundown.
+In addition to its vast array of shops and bustling street markets, Bridgetown, a UNESCO World Heritage Site, invites you to delve into its captivating historic sites.
+Explore landmarks such as National Heroes Square, the Parliament buildings, once known as Trafalgar Square and home to Lord Nelson’s statue, and much more.
+Conclude your day by savoring a refreshing rum punch by Bridgetown harbor as the sun sets in the horizon.

 Carnival